michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 want that DNS server.

-With `dig` you can request a specific record type, like `PTR` or `TXT` (used by NMOS), or all records for a name with the pseudotype of `ALL`.
+With `dig` you can request a specific record type, like `PTR` or `TXT` (used by NMOS), or all records for a name with the pseudotype of `ANY`.

 `nslookup` can be confusing when you need to query a specific DNS server.
 With `dig`, you identify the DNS server by prefacing it with an `@` symbol. `dig`